Why study Occupational Therapy?

-The MOT program prepares graduates for a career as an occupational therapist.
+The OTD program prepares graduates for a career as an occupational therapist.

 OT's provide preventative and rehabilitation services to individuals of all ages in areas related to successful and satisfying physical, sensory, psychological, social, cognitive, and behavioral performance in meaningful activities (occupations).